ellakoa/postcard-poem/content/posts/pools-full-of-sky.md

   and of puffy clouds in the pool.
 poem: |-
   Silent in reflection
-  Caught in contemplation
+  Pause in contemplation
-  Still waters capture stills
+  Still waters, capture stills
   that move as nature wills
   Blue and grey change hue
   Birds fly straight on through